-- Share reports and insights on the web using Tableau Server and Tableau Online to allow anyone to connect from any device.
+- Share reports and insights on the web using Tableau Server and Tableau Cloud to allow anyone to connect from any device.

 - Combine the cloud agility of Google BigQuery with the blazing speed of Tableau to recognize project value faster.

 Optimizing the two technologies together will yield significant performance gains, shorten design cycles, and help users and organizations become more successful.
 In this paper, we will discuss techniques to optimize data modeling and query formation to maximize the responsiveness of visualizations.
 We will also discuss techniques to get the best cost efficiency when using Tableau and BigQuery together.